Functional analytic methods for discrete approximations of subwavelength resonator systems

-The generalized capacitance matrix can be applied to explain a variety of interesting physical phenomena.
-We particularly want to study extraordinary macroscopic properties (such as exotic effective parameters, rainbow trapping or unidirectional scattering) as well as robust localization at subwavelength scales.
+The generalised capacitance matrix can be applied to explain a variety of interesting physical phenomena.
+We particularly want to study extraordinary macroscopic properties (such as exotic effective parameters, rainbow trapping or unidirectional scattering) as well as robust localisation at subwavelength scales.